GoogleCloudPlatform/cloud-code-intellij/CONTRIBUTING.md

 2. Creates an `IdeaProjectTestFixture`, which sets up static application state for the IntelliJ SDK and creates a `Project`

+**Testing UI components:**

+If your unit test is testing platform UI components such as toolbars/panels/dialogs, then you should instantiate these components on the Swing event-dispatch thread.
+For example:
+    ```
+    ApplicationManager.getApplication().invokeAndWait(() -> // initialize your component);
+    ```

 **Additional Annotations:**

 `@TestService`: